SC warns public on fake court orders, urges verification through official channels

-The Supreme Court (SC) issued a fresh warning to the public about fake orders, notices, and advisories falsely attributed to courts and their offices.
+The Supreme Court (SC) warned the public against fake court orders, notices, issuances, and advisories that have been misleading people.

-Gesmundo noted that fake notices sometimes use his name as 'Atty.
-Alexander Gesmundo' but not Chief Justice, stressing the importance of verifying authenticity by contacting courts directly or using the Supreme Court's website.
+Gesmundo highlighted that fake notices often use his name as 'Atty.
+Alexander Gesmundo' but not Chief Justice, stressing the need to confirm authenticity.

-The SC requested assistance from law enforcement agencies like NBI and PNP in investigating cases involving fake court issuances, urging reporting suspicious documents or communications to the Judiciary Public Assistance Section at chiefjusticehelpdesk@judiciary.gov.ph for investigation.
+The SC is coordinating with law enforcement agencies like NBI and PNP to identify those responsible for spreading fake documents, urging reporting suspicious items or communications to chiefjusticehelpdesk@judiciary.gov.ph.

 This story was generated by AI to help you understand the key points.
 For more detailed coverage, please see the news articles from trusted media outlets below.